 FAQ for analytics

-These frequently asked questions (FAQ) describe the AI effect of analytics assistance features in Copilot Studio.
+This article answers frequently asked questions about the AI capabilities used in analytics features in Copilot Studio.

 How is generative AI used for analytics?

-Copilot Studio uses AI to measure the quality of generative answer responses and to create clusters.
+Copilot Studio uses AI to evaluate the quality of generative answers and to identify patterns in user queries through clustering.
 These clusters provide insights into agent performance.

 Generative answers use knowledge sources you choose to generate a response.
 The feature also collects any feedback you provide.
 Analytics use large language models (LLMs) to classify the chat messages between users and agents into levels that indicate the quality of generative answer responses.
-Copilot Studio compiles these indicators to give you a summary of an agent's overall performance.
+These classifications are aggregated to provide a summary of agent performance.

 Clustering uses LLMs to sort users' messages into groups based on shared subjects and provide each group with a descriptive name.
 Copilot Studio uses the names of these clusters to provide different types of insights you can use to improve your agent.